Inside: Understand the steps and products needed to protect biracial hair while swimming

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-4) Then you’ll put their hair in a protective hair style.
-You can do braids or a bun to keep their hair out of their face and help keep it tangle free.
+4) Then you’ll put their hair in a protective hairstyle.
+These hairstyles will keep their hair out of their face, and help keep it tangle free.

-After swimming, I know the instinct can be to wash your child’s hair with shampoo to get all the chemicals or lake grime out but resist that urge!
-Shampooing too often will lead to dry hair which is prone to breakage.
+After swimming, I know the instinct can be to wash your child’s hair with shampoo to get all the chemicals or lake grime out, but sometimes you should resist that urge!
+Shampooing too often will lead to dry hair, which is prone to breakage.

-7) Instead, rinse their hair out for several minutes with water and wash their hair with co-wash or conditioner.
+7) If you don’t need to shampoo, rinse their hair out for several minutes with water, and wash their hair with co-wash or conditioner.
 The scrubbing action will work to clean their scalps and hair of the chemicals and grime.

-9) Once you’ve washed their heads, then you’ll proceed with your normal detangle routine.
+9) Once you’ve washed their hair, then you’ll proceed with your regular mixed hair care routine.

-10) Once you’ve detangled you can use the products you normally use after a bath, (if you are stuck on products you can check out my favorites that I use on my kids).
+10) Once you’ve detangled, you can use the products you normally use after a bath, (these are the hair products I use on my kids).